2023 Best Value Geological & Earth Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 Full Geological & Earth Sciences at East Stroudsburg University of Pennsylvania Report

-California University of Pennsylvania ranked #6 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of California, Cal U is a public school with a moderately-sized student population.
+With a ranking of #6, California University of Pennsylvania did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
+Located in the small suburb of California, Cal U is a public college with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at Cal U are $15,726 per year.